Jordan5342/CMPS2200-recitation/recitation-03/recitation-03.md

 d) Assuming that your recursive calls to `num_disagreements_fast` are done in parallel, write the span recurrence for your algorithm.
 Please explain how do you have this.
+The span recurrence for this algorithm is similary S(n) = S(n/2) + O(n). this is because the lists can be run parallel but they require the slower of the lists to finish.
+Since both calls have the same size (n/2), the span is just S(n/2).
+Then the combine function must run sequentially after both recursive calls complete, adding O(n) to the span.
+This would make it S(n) = S(n/2) + O(n).
 .
 .
 .